basel-ax/cgoffline/README.md

 # Sync coins and their market data only
 make sync-coins

+# Sync coin details and tickers (filtered by volume)
+make sync-coins-data

 # Sync all data (platforms, categories, exchanges, and coins)
 make sync-all
 ```